Unidata/python-workshop/conda_binstar.md

-% Reproducible Science with Conda and Binstar
+% Collaborative Science with Conda and Binstar

 # Conda